ruhabamjad/simply/README.md

 # Simply Css Framework
 <b>Simply is a mini css framework, to create responsive websites faster.</b>
-<i>It's just like a mini tailwind framework for especially core developers.</i>
+<i>It's just like a mini tailwind css framework for especially core developers.</i>

 <h2>How to use Simply CSS?</h2>
 1. You can just download or clone this repo in your local system.<br>